 The team can use kaizen opportunistically or to remedy known shortcomings.
 It is a Japanese workplace tradition that upon noticing a personal or team shortcoming, the team does hansei: that is, they take a posture of individual or collective regret for the shortfall.
-In this sense kaizen is related to restoring self-worth and honor, and reflects the sense behind Greatest Value.
+Here, kaizen is related to restoring self-worth and honor, and reflects the sense behind Greatest Value.
 There is a Toyota saying that “there is no kaizen without hansei.”
-So you would usually approaches kaizen not with celebration, slogans, and excitement, but with humility and resolve.
+So you would usually approach kaizen not with celebration, slogans, and excitement, but with humility and resolve.
 See Pop the Happy Bubble.

 The term kaizen usually implies incremental improvement.
 Much of agile is based on taking small steps, as in One Step at a Time.
-The problem with taking only incremental steps is that you can land in a local maximum.
-Occasionally taking greater risk and making a different kind of change — often a larger change — can take you to higher ground.
+The problem with taking only incremental steps is that you can land in a local optimum.
+Occasionally taking greater risk and making a different kind of change—often a larger change—can take you to higher ground.
 This is a kind of radical change, which in Japanese is kaikaku (改革): an extreme kaizen.

 In fact, it is likely that most improvement comes from incremental change.
 The British bicycling team (Team Sky) popularized the notion of marginal gains in 2003, showing that many tiny improvements in bike design and training add up.
 Though marginal gains are overhyped, the approach certainly merits serious consideration in any improvement effort.
 Financial Times says:

 They add that kaizen is likely to take care of itself, and hint that more radical change may require an external disruption.
 Great Scrum teams alternate radical and incremental change to sustain what might be called continuous discontinuity.
-Kaikaku changes often originate with management, as they may entail change to the corporate governance or structure.
+Kaikaku changes often originate with management, as they may entail change to the corporate governance or structure—changes at the enterprise or system level.
 See Involve the Managers.

-Russ Ackhoff, pioneer in the field of operations research, systems thinking and management science, admonishes us to look beyond “continuous improvement” to systems thinking that deals with the Whole.
-The alternative is discontinuous improvement, focusing on properties of the Whole, through creativity that breaks with what preceded it.
+Russ Ackoff, pioneer in the field of operations research, systems thinking and management science, admonishes us to look beyond “continuous improvement” to systems thinking that deals with the Whole.
+The alternative to continual improvement is discontinuous improvement, focusing on properties of the Whole, through creativity that breaks with what preceded it.

 —.
 “Kaizen.”
 Wikipedia, https://en.wikipedia.org/wiki/Kaizen, 7 September 2018, (accessed 3 October 2018).